 - Transfer: If GCS ≤ 12, transfer to a trauma center or neurocritical care unit if unavailable at current site

-- Monitoring of therapy
+- Interpretation of GCS

 - Important considerations